hoppersroppers/fundamentals/AdvancedLinux/2-ResizingYourVM.md

 size and you'll still have out of disk space errors.
 The next step to fix this is to expand the partition out to fill the entire space.

-As a side note, there's a [Maryland hackerspace named Unallocated Space](https://www.unallocatedspace.org/) and they're really cool folks.
+As a side note, there's a
+<a href="https://www.unallocatedspace.org/" rel="noopener"
+target="_blank">Maryland hackerspace named Unallocated Space</a> and
+they're really cool folks.

 # Expanding Your Partition